Explosive Volcanoes

 Complete the activity on the worksheet.

-Choice 1 - Using this famous diary written by an eyewitness and the video beneath, create a piece of artwork that shows the effect of the eruption of Mount Vesuvius on Pompeii.
+Task 1 - Using this famous diary written by an eyewitness, create a piece of artwork or a model that shows the effect of the eruption of Mount Vesuvius on Pompeii.

 Check out the documentary video below, in your own time!